 Best Value: Factors to be considered in determining best value in making certain purchases of goods/services (ref.
-Texas Education Code, §§51.9335 (all Institutions except UTMDACC), 73.115 (UTMDACC) and 74.008 (UTMB)).
+Texas Education Code, §§51.9335 (all Institutions except UTMDACC), 73.115 (UTMDACC) and 74.008 (UTMB), each subject to Texas Education Code, §51.9337).

-Best Value Invitation for Bids (ITB): Best value procurement process used when the requirements are clearly defined, negotiations are not necessary and price is the primary determining factor for selection (also known as best value Invitation to Bid or ITB).
+Best Value Invitation for Bids (IFB): Best value procurement process used when the requirements are clearly defined, negotiations are not necessary and price is the primary determining factor for selection (also known as best value Invitation to Bid or ITB).
 The mandatory evaluation criteria that must be used to evaluate bids are specified by the Best Value Statutes.

 Best Value Statutes: The laws that authorize Institutions to use the specified best value procurement procedures for goods/services, but not professional services. (ref.
-Texas Education Code, §§ 51.9335 (all Institutions except UTMDACC), 73.115 (UTMDACC) and 74.008 (UTMB)).
+Texas Education Code, §§ 51.9335 (all Institutions except UTMDACC), 73.115 (UTMDACC) and 74.008 (UTMB), each subject to Texas Education Code, §51.9337).

-Bid: An offer to contract with the state, submitted in response to an invitation for bids (ITB).
+Bid: An offer to contract with the state, submitted in response to an invitation for bids (IFB).
 Bids are usually non-negotiable.